xyy0717/LRALB/README.md

-# Comparison of Algorithm Descriptions
+# Description of Comparative Algorithms

 This document provides a detailed description of the comparative algorithms and related parameter settings used in this paper, covering multi-label feature selection (MFS), partial multi-label learning (PML), and partial multi-label feature selection (PMFS).